TheVamoraProject/Vaminfo/README.md

 ## 🎯 Features

 - Fancy ASCII art / logo of **Vamora** (or you can easly replace it with ur own one)
+- Automatically adapts to your terminal size for a better experience on all devices.
 - Key system details:
   - OS / version
   - Kernel